 - Demands investment in the greater Zoho ecosystem

-While it lacks the bells and whistles of some of its competitors, Zoho Meetings’ appeal lies in its low price.
-Unlike many of the services in our roundup, it offers a free tier that lets you host meetings for up to 100 attendees.
-It also integrates seamlessly with the rest of the Zoho business software suite.
+Although it lacks the bells and whistles of some competitors, Zoho Meetings’ appeal lies in its low price.
+Unlike many of the services in our roundup, it has a free tier that lets you host meetings for up to 100 attendees.
+It also integrates seamlessly with the rest of Zoho’s business software suite.

-Zoho would like to be your one-stop shop for business apps, and if you’ve already bought into the broader Zoho ecosystem, you should give Zoho Meetings a look.
+If you already use apps within the broader Zoho ecosystem, Zoho Meetings is worth a look.
 It could also meet your needs if you’re on a particularly tight budget.
-However, when using it as a standalone solution, you may find you can get more bang for your buck elsewhere.
+As a standalone solution, however, you might find that alternatives provide more value.

 Learn More